 There are a few shortfalls with RTPBC as it is being deployed today, including the lack of information about potential cost-savings, discount programs and other financial support programs.
 It is also important to note that RTPBC is limited today to only those transactions covered by the pharmacy benefit.
 Some specialty medications are covered under the medical benefit, and pricing for those medications are not available with the current RTPBC transaction.
 Use of the RTPBC is limited in scope between PBMs and prescribers through their EHRs.
 We believe that it is important to expand the reach of RTPBC to additional stakeholders including the patient and patient's caregiver.
 Finally we believe that RTPBC should be expanded to also incorporate additional information related to the patient out-of-pocket cost for the drug.
 Specifically, patients and patient caregivers should have information that will help them determine whether they should obtain a prescribed medication under their prescription benefit or by paying the cash price.
-All stakeholders should also have access to pricing information for the pharmacies in their network that highlights where they can access the lowest negotiated price under insurance coverage or lowest cash price.
+All stakeholders should also have access the lowest negotiated price under insurance coverage or lowest cash price.